planetarium/planet-node/TUTORIAL.md

 PS > $Env:PN_StorePath="/tmp/planet-node-chain"; dotnet run --project PlanetNode
 ```

-Then, navigate to `http://localhost:38080/ui/playground` and type balance check query.
+Then, navigate to the GraphQL Playground at `http://localhost:38080/ui/playground` in a web browser and execute the following query to check the balance:

 ```gql
 query